Research

 Work in progress

-The Marginal Efficiency of Active Search [slides] Draft available upon request
+The Marginal Efficiency of Active Search [slides] (Under revision with Seb Graves, see prior version here.)

 During recessions, a greater fraction of non-employed workers who want work actively search for a job.
 Simultaneously, the job-finding probabilities of such non-employed active searchers converge to those of the non-employed who want a job but are not engaged in any form of active search.
 I document these findings and show that they are symptomatic of a form of “crowding-out” of active search that has thus far gone unrecognized in the literature.
 I estimate a declining marginal efficiency of active search, and I establish that active search plays a less important role for finding a job during a recession.